moltenform/labs_youthful_projects/src/csdownloadvid/doc/addfadeout.md

     * Extract the file `AppleApplicationSupport.msi`

-    * Run `AppleApplicationSupport.msi`, which will install the x86 aac encoder (much smaller than installing all of iTunes).
+    * Run `AppleApplicationSupport.msi`, which will install the x86 aac encoder (smaller than installing all of iTunes).

 * Download qaac_2.xx.zip, such as [qaac_2.66.zip](https://sites.google.com/site/qaacpage/cabinet/qaac_2.66.zip?attredirects=0&d=1) from [Google sites](https://sites.google.com/site/qaacpage/cabinet)

-* Unzip the zip file.
+* Unzip the qaac zip file.

-Now that the prereqs are ready, you can use CsDownloadVid,
+Now that the prereqs are ready,

 * Open CsDownloadVid, click Start, click "Split a video or song"